 “We’re not concerned about the market at all,” said Jeff Eaton, CEO of Arbor Housing & Development.
 “We think the market right now is strong and is perfect for what we’re trying to do.”

-In September of 2017, it was made public that the clock tower will likely be removed in pieces and put in storage until a final decision of what to do with the historic structure is actually made.
-A current idea calls for taking down the clock piece and the cap (of the clock tower) to create a monument inside of one of the district’s school buildings.
-This idea is feasible, and would prevent the clock tower from suffering any potential damage by being outdoors and exposed to the elements.
+In September of 2017, it was made public that the clock tower will likely be removed in pieces and put in storage until a final decision of what to do with the historic structure is actually made.?One idea called for taking down the clock piece and the cap (of the clock tower) to create a monument inside of one of the district?s school buildings.
+This idea was feasible, and would have prevented the clock tower from suffering any potential damage by being outdoors and exposed to the elements.